-You’re traveling, trying to see the countryside and decide to take in the sights and smells first-hand.
+You’re traveling, trying to see the countryside, and decide to take in the sights and smells first-hand.
 Opting to choose a bicycle over a rental car, you’re enjoying everything the city has to offer, and you saved a lot of money in the process.
 Three tips for what to do in case you get on a bike accident during a tour.
 Take a look at this blog post to learn tips on how to avoid bike accidents.

 But then the unthinkable happens: a bicycle accident.